The progestogen-only pill (the mini-pill) is taken every single day without any breaks.

 A clinic visit is needed to ask about any problems with your health and family history

 Some health problems mean that the POP won’t be suitable, but most can have it.

 Good to know

 The Progestogen only contraceptive pill (POP), sometimes called the “mini pill” contains a hormone called progestogen.
 This is similar to one of the hormones produced from the ovaries.

 Progestogen-only pills are taken at roughly the same time every day without a break.

 You can get contraception free in the UK, from a GP, or sexual health clinics.
 Find out more about where to get the mini pill here

 How effective is the POP?

 How does it work?

 Some progestogen only pills temporarily stop your ovaries from releasing an egg each month, so periods may be less frequent, or stop temporarily.
-The main way the mini-pill works is by thickening the mucus from the cervix, (neck of the womb) and making the lining of the womb thinner so that it is much less likely a fertilised egg will settle and grow.
+The main way the mini-pill works is by thickening the fluid from the cervix, (neck of the womb) and making the lining of the womb thinner so that it is much less likely a fertilised egg will settle and grow.
 To find out more about how the body works, click here